machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 > <small>A pomodoro timer that is always available to you</small>

-It may especially fits small games, informational apps and apps for an event/location/store.
+It may especially fit small games, informational apps and apps for an event/location/store.
 These apps benefit from the social media traffic the most.

 ### Personification of Software

 A sociable app can have its own image and personality on social media.
-It can be either original or linked to an existed character.
+It can be either original or linked to an existing character.

 <video height={400} autoplay="autoplay" loop inline muted>
   <source src={require("./assets/holo-image.mp4").default} type="video/mp4" />